Collective Enfranchisement and Lease Extension – Tips and Traps

 Having worked through the qualification criteria, you will know the minimum numbers of tenants required to take part in the service of the Initial Notice.
 It may be that more than the minimum will wish to take part, or you may have to actively canvass support from your neighbours.
 Either way, the first suggested task is the organisation of a working group and, perhaps, the construction of some form of association or agreement to facilitate proceedings from this stage.

-Where sufficient numbers are prepared to proceed, on the basis of whatever outline costs can be estimated, it is strongly recommended that all participating tenants enter into a formal participation agreement) amongst themselves to govern joint actions prior to and during the collective enfranchisement procedures – rights of voting, the negotiation and agreement of terms and, most important, the individual tenant’s financial contributions.
+Where sufficient numbers are prepared to proceed, on the basis of whatever outline costs can be estimated, it is strongly recommended that all participating tenants enter into a formal participation agreement (for more on this see our guide Participation Agreements) amongst themselves to govern joint actions prior to and during the collective enfranchisement procedures – rights of voting, the negotiation and agreement of terms and, most important, the individual tenant’s financial contributions.
 This is particularly important for large blocks where difficulties or delays in reaching decisions could endanger the application.
 It can also be useful to record in an agreement what will happen after the freehold is acquired, for example, that the new freeholder will grant new leases to all those tenants participating in the purchase; this is a common outcome of enfranchisement and seen as one of its main benefits.

 In small blocks, or where amounts involved are small, it may be possible to dispense with the agreement by everyone paying their share up-front.
 With a structure in place, tenants will be able to agree the means and finance to move to the next stage.